The Writer's Compass » The 7 Stage Process

 Drawing by Jamie Hansen.
 When I started writing, I wanted to figure out for myself what I was missing and what I was doing wrong.
 I figured a good writer shouldn’t always need to rely on feedback from others to get the story right.
 Not that feedback isn’t extremely helpful, sometimes you really need outside objectivity.
 The problem was in relying too much on outside feedback.
 How do you know when you have it right?
 You don’t always.
 And … Read entire article »

-Filed under: About Writing, The 7 Stage Process
+Filed under: The 7 Stage Process, About Writing

 The 7 Stage Process